Musafir (2016 film)

-Musafir (Traveller) is a 2016 Bangladeshi action-thriller film written and directed by Ashiqur Rahman.
+Musafir (Traveller) is a 2016 Bangladeshi action spy thriller film written and directed by Ashiqur Rahman.
 The film stars Arifin Shuvoo, Marjan Jenifa, Misha Sawdagor, Tiger Robi, Elias Kobra, Shohel Mondol, Rebeka Rouf, Anondo Khaled, Afzal Sharif, Shimul Khan, Jadu Azad and Cindy Rolling.
-Shuvoo plays an intelligence double agent, and a trained assassin of Secret Service Bangladesh (SSB) who is placed as a mole in target organization.
+Shuvoo plays an intelligence double agent, and a trained assassin of Secret Service Bangladesh (SSB) who is placed as a mole in the target organization.
 The plot builds up around SSB's rescue operation of Zara, who has possession of many classified information wanted by Bangladesh's external enemies.
 Jenifa plays the role of Zara Mehjabin, a surveillance agent of SSB, suddenly disappeared with many classified documents of the agency.
 The plot takes an interesting turn when the target agency sends Shuvo to abduct Zara, not knowing that he is actually a SSB agent in disguise.

-The film is produced by Jobaer Alam under the banner of Perceptual Pictures and distributed by Tiger Media Limited.
+The film was produced by Jobaer Alam under the banner of Perceptual Pictures and distributed by Tiger Media Limited.
 Musafir is the second collaboration between Ashiqur Rahman and Arifin Shuvoo after initial success of 2014 action film Kistimaat.
-The film was released on 22 April 2016 and received overwhelming response at box office and from audiences.
+The film was released on 22 April 2016 and received overwhelming response at the box office and from audiences.

 Plot summary

 The story revolves around a secret agent from the Secret Service Bangladesh SSB, Marjaan who went missing with classified information that can put national security at risk.
-Sunny Arifin Shuvoo, a contract killer whose mission is to find Zara Mehjabin Marjan Jenifa.
+Sunny (Arifin Shuvoo), is a contract killer whose mission is to find Zara Mehjabin (Marjan Jenifa).
 The powerful underworld mafia are also looking to get their hands on the classified information.
-In a race between the Secret Service Bangladesh and the underworld mafia, who will get to the information first? and that is how the story moves on.